reveal/revealjs.com/src/features/touch-navigation.md

 # Touch Navigation

 You can swipe to navigate through a presentation on any touch-enabled device.
 Horizontal swipes change between horizontal slides, vertical swipes change between vertical slides.

-If you wish to disable this you can set the `touch` config option to false when initializing reveal.js.
+If you wish to disable this you can set the `touch` config option to false when initializing.

 ```javascript
 Reveal.initialize({